-As of the financial year starting 1 April 2013 a company subject to UK Corporation Tax can opt into the Patent Box regime and pay a lower rate of Corporation Tax (potentially as low as 10%) on profits resulting from certain intellectual property rights.
+A company subject to UK Corporation Tax can opt into the Patent Box regime and pay a lower rate of Corporation Tax (10%) on profits resulting from certain intellectual property rights.

 The Patent Box is relevant to all companies paying UK Corporation Tax, including UK subsidiaries of overseas groups.
 For overseas groups in particular, consideration will need to be given to ownership, development and/or management of IP rights to ensure that they are classified as relevant IP rights and so capable of being included in the Patent Box.

-We give here an overview of the pre- and post- 1 July 2016 Patent Box legislation.
-Separate Briefings are directed to the main themes:
+We give here an overview of the Patent Box legislation.
+Separate sections are directed to the main themes:

-Both sets of Patent Box rules permit a claim to be made by a qualifying company liable to pay Corporation Tax in the UK to reduce the effective rate of Corporation Tax on profits arising from IP.
-The Briefing “Patent Box - Are you a Qualifying Company?” deals with the requirements of a qualifying company.
+The Patent Box rules permit a claim to be made by a qualifying company liable to pay Corporation Tax in the UK to reduce the effective rate of Corporation Tax on profits arising from IP.
+The Patent Box legislation permits a claim to be made by a qualifying company liable to pay Corporation Tax in the UK to reduce the effective rate of Corporation Tax on profits arising from IP.
+The section “Patent Box - Are you a Qualifying Company?” deals with the requirements of a qualifying company.

 The legislation defines how to calculate a Patent Box deduction which is subtracted from the total profits of trade to arrive at a figure on which UK Corporation Tax is payable at the normal rate.
-The Patent Box deduction will ultimately be effective to reduce the UK Corporation Tax payable on relevant IP profit to 10%, after deductions have been made to account for a routine return and marketing and in the case of a claim under the post- 1 July 2016 Patent Box rules, reduced by the nexus fraction.
-The Briefing “Patent Box – How to calculate the Patent Box Benefit” explains the calculation and gives a simple example using both sets of rules.
+The Patent Box deduction is effective to reduce the UK Corporation Tax payable on relevant IP profit to 10%, after deductions have been made to account for a routine return and marketing asset return and after an R&D fraction has been applied.
+The section “Patent Box – How to calculate the Patent Box Benefit” explains the calculation and gives a simple example.

-The chart below sets out the steps for determining whether a company will be able to take advantage of the Patent Box regime and the extent to which they will be able to benefit from it.
+The chart below sets out the steps for determining whether a company is able to take advantage of the Patent Box regime and the extent to which they could benefit from it.

-To view these pages as a downloadable PDF, click here.
+To view all our Patent Box pages as a single downloadable PDF, click here.